 Ok, so I’ve told you all about what Bibblio can do.
 But how does it work?
 Here’s where I actually go hands-on and show you how everything comes together.

-Because testing a related posts plugin requires an established site, I’m going to run it on the staging site for a graphic t-shirt website of mine.
+Because testing a related posts solution requires an established site, I’m going to run it on the staging site for a graphic t-shirt website of mine.

 The site essentially curates different graphic t-shirts via a custom post type.
 Given that it’s using a custom post type, I think that will be a pretty good test of Bibblio’s performance.

-Next, you can configure your Module.
+3. Next, you can configure your module with the Module Builder.
 A module essentially lets you control how your related posts are displayed.

 You have a lot of options to choose from, divided into three different categories: